Thursday, November 21, 2024

 Best for Architects Running EXTREMELY Large BIM Models w/ LOD = 500

-This is currently the most poweful laptop with a non-workstation (aka gaming) GPU as of Q1 2024.
-It’s listed here for architects that need as many hardware resources possible from a laptop.
+This is currently the most powerful laptop with a non-workstation (aka gaming) GPU as of Q1 2025.
+It’s listed here for architects who need as many hardware resources as possible from a laptop.

 RTX Ada 5000 vs 4090 RTX

-As for the GPU, it is definitely the most powerful GPU you’ll find on laptops for GPU-rendering software.
+Regarding the GPU, this laptop features the most powerful GPU available for GPU-rendering software.

 Ada RTX 5000 9728 16GB 1680